On this page

 2. Extraction fans

-Ducting is an essential part of an effective odour capture system as it transports odourous air from the source (drawn through via extraction fans), to treatment (such as filters), through to the exhaust.
-Without ducting, odourous air is not contained and cannot be treated properly.
+Ducting is an essential part of an effective odour capture system as it transports odorous air from the source (drawn through via extraction fans), to treatment (such as filters), through to the exhaust.
+Without ducting, odorous air is not contained and cannot be treated properly.
 It is important to use the right size, material type and strength ducting for your business.

 For more comprehensive information on effective odour capture system components see relevant Australian standards:

 - Australian Standard AS1668 (2016) Set: The use of ventilation and air-conditioning in buildings

 - Australian Standard AS12759: Fans - efficiency classification for fans

 - Australian Standard AS4254: Ductwork for air-handling systems in buildings (flexible and rigid)